-If you now want to use your adjusted ATC configuration as default just select it in the ATC configurations list and click the Set Default button:
+If you now want to use your adjusted ATC configuration as active just select it in the ATC configurations list and click the Set as Active button:

-How to display an ATC check variant in ADT
+How to display an ATC check variant in ABAP development tools for Eclipse

 For the ATC execution in the cloud we currently offer some standard ATC check variants.
 You can choose an ATC check variant from the existing check variants by clicking the Browse button (or using Content Assist: Ctrl + Space shortcut):